FuelLabs/sway/test/src/e2e_vm_tests/README.md

 # Running end-to-end VM tests

-This document assumes you have `fuel-core` running in your terminal.
+This document assumes you have `fuel-core` running on the default port.

 ## Running all tests